 According to the United Nations, out of 185 countries and territories with available information, the United States is one of the only three countries in the world, along with Papa New Guinea and Oman, lacking paid maternity leave.
 Most developed countries provide both paid maternity and paternity leave, and paid family and sick leave.
 Countries that... read more.

 “We don’t really investigate FMLA violations.”
-This was the candid message that an investigator with the U.S. Department of Labor shared with me last year, in explaining that... read more.
+This was the candid message that an investigator with the U.S. Department of Labor shared with me last year, in explaining that wage and hour violations, not violations of the Family Medical Leave Act, were the agency’s priority.
+But change is coming, and fast.
+As FMLA Insights reported in... read more.

 Employers are not under any obligation to provide employment references for former employees.
 Providing employment references may leave former employers open to legal liability from the former employee and the prospective employer.
 For example, if the employer makes disparaging comments about a former employee and as a result, the employee is not hired for the... read more.

-Generally, employers are under no obligation to determine whether or not an employee’s substandard performance may be caused by a... read more.
+Generally, employers are under no obligation to determine whether or not an employee’s substandard performance may be caused by a disability.
+However, if the employer has received notice that the employee has a disability protected by the Americans with Disabilities Act (ADA), the employer may have an obligation to work with the employee to find... read more.

 In some instances, employers may be held liable for the injuries and damages caused by those they employ.
 Generally, it will have to be proven that the employer knew or should have known that employee’s conduct could result in injury to a third party before an employer can be held liable for an employee’s acts.... read more.